Trademark Classes Cheat Sheet Australia: 45 Classes

 Can I file a trademark in multiple classes at once?

 Yes.
 IP Australia accepts multi-class applications, which means you can cover several classes in a single filing.
-Each additional class incurs an extra government fee (currently $250 for a direct standard application).
-A multi-class application receives one registration number, which can simplify administration — but a trademarks professional can advise whether multi-class or separate applications better suit your commercial strategy.
+Each additional class incurs an extra government fee.
+A multi-class application receives one registration number, which can simplify administration, but a trade marks professional can advise whether multi-class or separate applications better suit your commercial strategy.

 What happens if I file in the wrong class?

 If you file in the wrong class, one of two things happens.
-IP Australia may raise an objection during examination, requiring you to amend or refile — adding weeks or months to your timeline.
+IP Australia may raise an objection during examination, requiring you to amend or refile, adding weeks or months to your timeline.
 Alternatively, your application may proceed and be registered, but your registration will not actually cover the goods or services you intended to protect.
-In the second scenario, you effectively have a certificate that does not do what you need it to do, and you will need a fresh application to fix the gap.
+In that scenario you effectively have a certificate that does not do what you need it to do, and you will need a fresh application to fix the gap.

 Do I need Class 35 if I sell products online?